followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/1 Configuration/commonAxisSettings/discreteAxisDivisionMode.md

 <!--/shortDescription-->

 <!--fullDescription-->
-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `DiscreteAxisDivisionMode` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `DiscreteAxisDivisionMode` enum.
 This enum accepts the following values: `BetweenLabels` and `CrossLabels`.

 #####See Also#####
 - **argumentAxis** | [type](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#type) - sets the type of the argument axis.